roman-milk/roman-milk.github.io/stockholm-syndrome.md

+===

- ****** Stockholm Syndrome ****** byTheTalkMan© Watching this bugged Tammy more than anything she had seen so far.
+Watching this bugged Tammy more than anything she had seen so far.
 Watching Jessica whisper in his ear, whispering something she didn't want Tammy to hear.
 Then watching her start kissing him.
 It just seemed so intimate.
 Like something that lovers would do.

  Jessica pulled her lips from John's neck and leaned up over him.
 Tammy could see Jessica start flexing her ass, no doubt tightening her pussy against John's hard dick.
 John groaned out loud, now back on edge.
 Then, she stopped.